As a native Michigander, I’ve spent time almost every summer of my life at the beach, enjoying the long sandy shoreline

 3. Put your key on a cork

 Make an extra key to your vehicle, attach it to a wine cork and lock all your other keys in the car.
 If the car key falls into the water, the cork will help make it visible and more easily found.

-Yes, there’s a chance it could float away if you don’t notice it right away — but hey, no hack is perfect.
+Yes, there’s a chance it could float off if you don’t notice it right away — but hey, no hack is perfect.
 If you’re worried, use hack No. 2 to hide your key rather than keeping it in your pocket.

 4. Use baby powder to help whisk away sand

-Nothing is worse than wiping off wet sand, right?
+Nothing is worse than wiping wet sand off yourself, right?
 I’ve heard that if you sprinkle on some baby powder, it will absorb the moisture and make it easier to leave the sand at the beach rather than hauling it home with you.

 I can’t vouch for this one personally, but if you’ve tried it, tell us how it works by leaving a comment below.

 5. Store your phone in a plastic baggie

 If you need to bring your phone to the beach, keep it sealed in a plastic sandwich baggie or or inexpensive carrier designed to protect it from sand and water.
 If the bag is thin enough, you may find you’re able to use the touchscreen without even taking it out of the bag.

 6. Search for wayward kids downwind

 In a perfect world, you would have eyes on your kids at all times.
 But I have five kids and am painfully aware of how easy it is to make parenting mistakes.

-So no stones from me if you have a child wander away from you on the beach.
+So no stones thrown by me if you have a child wander away from you on the beach.
 However, I will give you this advice: When you start frantically searching, your best bet is to start by looking downwind.